 And sure enough, the moment I clicked through, I’d receive a barrage of “anatomical exam” photos.
-For many people I’ve talked to, these nude photos swaps are more mundane than titillating.
+For many people I’ve talked to, nude photo swaps are more mundane than titillating.

 Gay dating apps demand that we market ourselves as a commodity, as an ingredient in a fantasy that can then be mentally reconfigured at will.
 When we are presented as just another face or torso in a sea of countless others, we have to take any chance we can to stand out.